-The matchless catalog of The Beatles is perhaps the most covered in music history.
+The matchless catalogue of The Beatles is perhaps the most covered in music history.
 From major artists such as Neil Young and David Bowie to quirky celebrity interpretations by William Shatner and Eddie Izzard, it seems as if anybody who has ever been anybody has tried their hand at a Beatles remake.

-But for all-out originality and unabashed reverence, guitar master Al Di Meola's recent all-acoustic re-imaginings of 14 Lennon-McCartney classics on the album All Your Life stands as one of the most beautifully realized and brilliantly sustained tributes ever.
+But for all-out originality and unabashed reverence, guitar master Al Di Meola's recent all-acoustic re-imaginings of 14 Lennon-McCartney classics on the album All Your Life stands as one of the most beautifully realised and brilliantly sustained tributes ever.

 And make no mistake about it: The jazz fusion legend is no Johnny-come-lately when it comes to the Fab Four.
 "I've always loved The Beatles," Di Meola says.
 “As a kid, I saw them live on Ed Sullivan, which was just extraordinary.
 They changed everything in one night.
 My sister is seven years older than I am, and she and her girlfriends were totally into The Beatles.
 I had the pleasure of playing some of her friends’ guitars, and that really helped bring me into the whole idea of wanting to take lessons.
 But The Beatles kicked the whole thing off; it was a captivating new sound.”